Earthquake of magnitude 4.3 hits Afghanistan - www.lokmattimes.com

 Earthquake of magnitude 4.3 hits Afghanistan

-Kabul [Afghanistan], February 4 : An earthquake of magnitude 4.3 jolted Afghanistan late in the night, as per the ...
+Kabul [Afghanistan], February 4 : An earthquake of 4.3 magnitude on the Richter Scale hit Afghanistan, a statement by ...

-Kabul [Afghanistan], February 4 : An earthquake of magnitude 4.3 jolted Afghanistan late in the night, as per the National Center for Seismology (NCS).
+Kabul [Afghanistan], February 4 : An earthquake of 4.3 magnitude on the Richter Scale hit Afghanistan, a statement by the National Center for Seismology said on Tuesday.

+The earthquake occurred at a depth of 60km, as per the NCS.

 According to the NCS, the earthquake struck Afghanistan on Tuesday at 01:42 AM, Indian Standard Time.
 The earthquake occurred at a depth of 10 kilometres.